 Currently, over 37,000 students attend Mason with approximately 6,000 living on the Fairfax campus.
+The number of students living on campus has been reduced to approximately 4,500 due to the pandemic.
 Mason anticipates continuous growth in enrollment in the future.

-While stormwater activities and functions are divided among several different departments and divisions, the Land Development (Mason LD) has the primary responsibility for overall compliance with the permit requirements.
-MS4 permit compliance activities are coordinated with Environmental Health and Safety Office (EHS), Facility Management (FM) and other Mason units.
+While stormwater activities and functions are divided among several different departments and divisions, the Mason Land Development (Mason LD) has the primary responsibility for overall compliance with the permit requirements.
+MS4 permit compliance activities are coordinated with Environmental Health and Safety Office (EHS), Facility Management (FM), and other Mason units.
 While Mason LD is the responsible for overall program compliance, including annual report submittal, several other departments and divisions play important roles in implementing the MS4 permit requirements.
 These departments are shown in the following organization chart.